 Start with one area to focus on and go all in on it.
 If the thing or area you start with doesn't require too much from you, feel free to move on to the next area sooner rather than later.
 But if your working on something that requires a lot from you, don't overdo.

 Just focus on that one thing.
 If you chose an area that seems a bit overwhelming like health or wealth, just choose one place to begin.
 Break down the larger more in depth subject into smaller pieces.

 Let's say you want to become healthier.
-You’re overweight, your out of shape, and your on prescription drugs for different medical conditions.
+You’re overweight, you're out of shape, and you're on prescription drugs for medical conditions.
 Choose just one thing and start there.
 Maybe you work on losing 5 pounds first.
 Then maybe you work on eating more vegetables at each meal.
 After you master that, maybe you set another weight loss goal, maybe 10 pounds this time.
 You could add in a 10 minute walk after lunch.
 See what we’re doing here?